sandcastle/vscode-open/README.md

-# vscode-open
+# Open with Default Application (WSL supported)

-> Opens files using the OS's default program for the file type
+> Opens files using the OS's (in Windows for WSL) default program for the file type

+ - This is forked version of [open by sandcastle](https://marketplace.visualstudio.com/items?itemName=sandcastle.vscode-open) with WSL support added

 ## Install